tohkm22-del/Stellar-Systems/README.md

 ## The Future
 There will be more systems, with many more exotic worlds to explore.
 Parallax Continued support will be done in the future, as I average 1-2 fps with my current setup, so it's not feasible right now.

-### WIP Systems
-- There are no WIP systems

 ## Installation
 Download and unzip Stellar Systems, take Stellar Systems out of the GameData folder, and drag and drop it into your KSP GameData.